sameerbajaj/tw_list/README.md

 - 👤 **Profile buttons** - Add from profile pages
 - ✓ **View current lists** - See which lists users are already on
 - ➕➖ **Add & Remove** - Manage list membership with checkboxes
+- 📝 **List Manager** - View and edit all members of your private lists in one place
 - ⚡ **Smart caching** - 24-hour localStorage cache for instant lookups
 - 🛡️ **Rate limiting** - Built-in protection to keep your account safe
 - ⚙️ **Safety presets** - Conservative, Balanced, or Aggressive modes